-GambleAware will commission its outcome/ impact evaluations in line with the decision-making process below, the theory of change, its strategic outcomes and key principles.
+GambleAware will commission its impact evaluations in line with the decision-making process below, the logic model, its strategic outcomes and key principles.

-The decision-making process for evaluation
+5. The decision-making process for evaluation

 The decision-making framework below is a tool which provides a method to help decide the type and level of evaluation a project or programme receives: